 Duty to report wrongdoing.
-The Governmental Ethics Ordinance (§2-156-018) requires every City employee or official, and every City contractor to report to the Inspector General, directly and without undue delay, any and all information concerning conduct that he or she knows (or, for city employees and officials, should reasonably know) to involve corrupt or other unlawful activity by another City employee or official relating to that other's City employment or office, or by any person dealing with the City concerning such dealings.
-Failure to so report subject City employees and officials to sanctions, including discharge, or shall constitute an act of default under a City contract.
+The Governmental Ethics Ordinance (§2-156-019) requires every City employee or official, and every City contractor to report to the Inspector General, directly and without undue delay, any and all information concerning conduct that the employee or official knows or should reasonably know to involve corrupt or other unlawful activity by another City employee or official relating to that other's City employment or office, or by any person dealing with the City concerning such dealings.
+Failure to so report subject City employees and officials to sanctions, including discharge.
 To make such a report, please see the website of the Office of the Inspector General.

 To file a complaint with the Board of Ethics, simply email our Executive Director at email@example.com

 Or you can contact the Office of the Inspector General at https://igchicago.org/contact-us/report-fraud-waste-abuse/